 The Lab’s mission is to inspire the next generation of performers and composers to share in the ensemble’s vision: to champion a distinctive, dynamic and engaging performance aesthetic.
 This intensive, human-centered experience will immerse lab fellows in a learn-by-doing, exploratory process of creating new work.
 By discovering and developing an audacious curatorial vision, lab fellows will be launched on their paths as provocateurs and visionaries in the arts.

-Annually at the end of June, The Lab brings together a number of artists and resources for an intense two-week immersion set on a secluded campus setting at the Besant Hill school in Ojai, California:
+The Lab brings together a number of artists and resources for an intense two-week immersion.

-- 30 Tuition-Free Fellowships, inclusive of room and board – 24 instrumentalists and 6 composers will be invited to participate each year based on their talent, technical proficiency, ability to communicate, personality, curiosity and creativity.
+- 30 Fellows – 24 instrumentalists and 6 composers — will be invited to participate each year based on their talent, technical proficiency, ability to communicate, personality, curiosity and creativity.

 - 9 Faculty – The 6 members of Eighth Blackbird will be joined by 2 professional composers and 1 choreographer/director at the top of their field.